Nicarao people: Chiefdoms and political organization

 The most powerful Nahua chiefdom was Kwawkapolkan, which means "place of capulín trees" in Nawat and was ruled by Macuilmiquiztli.
 It is a combination of the Nawat words Kwawit (tree), kapolin (capulín), and -kan (a locative meaning "place of").
 Kwawkapolkan was also the southernmost Nahua chiefdom that extended from Rivas down to Bagaces in central Guanacaste in Costa Rica.
-Kwawkapolkan bordered its ally Kakawatan in Rivas, the Kingdom of Nicoya which was a powerful Mesoamerican civilization in the Nicoya Peninsula, and smaller Chibcha tribes in other parts of Rivas as well as the Huetares and Voto people of northern Costa Rica.
+Kwawkapolkan bordered its ally Kakawatan in Rivas, the Kingdom of Nicoya which was a powerful Mesoamerican civilization in the Nicoya Peninsula, and smaller Chibcha peoples in other parts of Rivas as well as the Huetares and Voto people of northern Costa Rica.

 Kakawatan was another Nahua chiefdom located in what is now the Rivas department of southwestern Nicaragua.
 The Nahuas of Kakawatan were known as kakawatecos, meaning "people of Kakawatan", and in Nawat as kakawatekat.
 The chief of Kakawatan was Wemak, who according to several sources, was Macuilmiquiztli's cousin.
 This could explain the close relations between Kwawkapolkan and Kakawatan.
 Wemak also had a warrior son named Eskuat, though he wasn't mentioned by Spanish sources again.
 Before and during spanish contact, Kakawatan and Kwawkapolkan had a military alliance and were in a constant state of war with the Chorotegas, the Kingdom of Nicoya, and later fought together against the Spanish.
 The name Kakawatan is a combination of the Nawat words kakaw (Cacao), at (water), and -tan (locative suffix meaning land/place of).
-Therefore Kakawatan translates to "land of cacao water", referring to chocolate drinks, one the most important aspects of Nicarao culture.
-This tradition is still practiced in the communities of Rivas among the descendants of the Nahuas both indigenous and mestizos alike.
+Therefore, Kakawatan translates to "land of cacao water", referring to chocolate drinks, one the most important aspects of Nicarao culture.
+This tradition is still practiced in the communities of Rivas among the descendants of the Nahuas both Indigenous and mestizos alike.

 Masatepek was located in what is now Masaya in western Nicaragua, and was in close proximity to the chiefdoms of Shilutepek and Tekwantepek.
 The Nahuas of Masatepek coexisted with the Otomangueans who also inhabited the area.
 The name Masatepek is a combination of the Nawat words Masat (deer), and -tepek (hill).
 The literal translation of Masatepek is "deer hill".
 The Nahuas of Masatepek inhabited Nindiri, Niquinohomo, Monimbó, and Masatepe which is named after this chiefdom.